bcuz/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. routing to break up the app into smaller pieces, and middleware to make our code more modular.

 - [ ] Describe Middleware?
+Middleware provide a way to extend the features provided by the Express framework

 - [ ] Describe a Resource?
+Whatever thing is accessed by the URL you've used.

 - [ ] What can the API return to help clients know if a request was successful?
+Sending back a 200 OK status code communicates to the client that the operation was successful.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? routing.
+An Express Router behaves like a mini Express application.

 ## Project Setup